Gaetano Errico: Life

-Sainthood
+Beatification process

-Diocesan process and heroic virtues
+Diocesan process

 The beatification process commenced in Naples in an informative process tasked to collect evidence and documentation on Errico's life and possible prospects for being proclaimed a saint.
 The introduction of the cause came on 18 December 1884 under Pope Leo XIII, in which Errico was titled as a Servant of God – the first official stage in the sainthood process.
 Theologians deemed his writings to be in line with the magisterium of the faith in 1893 and later held an apostolic process.
 Both processes received validation from the Congregation of Rites on 11 December 1897.

-Errico became titled as Venerable on 4 October 1974 after Pope Paul VI recognized that he had lived a life of heroic virtue in accordance with the cardinal and theological virtues.
+Errico became titled as venerable on 4 October 1974 after Pope Paul VI recognized that he had lived a life of heroic virtue in accordance with the cardinal and theological virtues.

 Beatification

-The process for the investigation of a miracle both opened and concluded in 1999 and received validation from C.C.S. officials in Rome on 10 December 1999.
+The process for the investigation of a miracle both opened and concluded in 1999 and received validation from Congregation for the Causes of Saints' officials in Rome on 10 December 1999.
 The healing believed to be a miracle was deemed to be a legitimate miracle on 24 April 2000 at the behest of Pope John Paul II who in a decree confirmed that Errico could be beatified on that basis.
 The miracle in question was the healing of Caccioppoli Salvatore who had a perforated stomach wall; his wife put a relic under his pillow and his health improved at a quick pace.
 This illness was first noted during the morning on 9 January 1952 and Salvatore healed in the hospital a short while later.
 John Paul II beatified Errico on 14 April 2002.

 Canonization

 The process for the investigation of the miracle required for canonization opened in Naples on 10 November 2004 and concluded its business on 10 October 2005 prior to it being validated in 2006.
 It received the papal approval of Pope Benedict XVI in mid-2007 in which he acknowledged the 2003 healing of Anna Russo (who hailed from Errico's hometown).
 The date for the canonization was announced on 1 March 2008.

-On 12 October 2008 he was proclaimed to be a saint of the Roman Catholic Church during a Mass held in Saint Peter's Square.
+On 12 October 2008, Errico was proclaimed to be a saint of the Roman Catholic Church during a Mass held in Saint Peter's Square.